SeattleWaterfront

 So today I’m re-launching my photography business, which has been mostly dormant during Covid (apart from a few socially distanced shoots), full-time dedicated to documentary wedding photography.
 I know a lot of photographers balk at the idea of doing weddings, the pressure of capturing someone’s once in a lifetime day—but I love it.
 Everywhere you look is decisive moments.
 And as someone who’s discovery of the art form really came through street photography, it has been the mode I find myself best suited for.
 Embedded with my camera, trying to blend in, looking for that candid shot that portrays the emotion of the day.

-You might like these latest posts:
+Still browsing?
+You might like to check these out!